Skip to main content

 Deleting Files

-By default, only users who have passed CloudBase authentication can upload/delete files in cloud storage.
-Therefore, when deleting files on the client side, login authentication must first be performed.
+By default, only users who have passed CloudBase Authentication can upload/delete files in the cloud storage space.
+Therefore, when deleting files on the client-side, users must first undergo login authentication.

 Tip

-• A single call can delete up to 50 files at most; larger quantities require batch processing.
+• A single call can delete up to 50 files; if more, batch processing is required.

-• By default, only the uploader/creator of the file and administrators have permission to delete the corresponding file.
-It is not allowed for User A to delete files belonging to User B.
+• By default, only the uploader/creator of the file and administrators have permission to delete the corresponding file; User A is not allowed to delete files belonging to User B.

 Using the SDK to call the deleteFile to delete one or multiple specified files in the cloud storage space.